NARASIMHA23/nodejs_basic_app_1/README.md

     Click On Windows Installer(.msi)
 		32-bit for 32Bit Operating System
 		64-bit for 64Bit Operating System
-	Select the same for another Operating System.
+	Do the same for another Operating System.
 	After Download install the same.

 Type this commands for successful installation